-Governance

-How the body ensures that it makes informed decisions and properly manages its risks

-The Trust has an established risk management process with set roles and responsibilities.
+Governance How the body ensures that it makes informed decisions and properly manages its risks The Trust has an established risk management process with set roles and responsibilities.
 A range of formal processes and systems (including polices and procedures, risk registers and internal audit framework) enable the effective management of both strategic and operational risks.
-The Trust has engaged 3rd party specialists to prepare and conduct annual internal audit plan and report to the Board through Audit, Risk and Assurance Committee (ARAC).
+The Trust has engaged 3 rd party specialists to prepare and conduct annual internal audit plan and report to the Board through Audit, Risk and Assurance Committee (ARAC).
 The annual internal audit plan is reviewed and approved by the Board.
 The risk register is reviewed on a regular basis through senior management and ARAC meetings and new risks are added and managed as they emerge.

-Improving economy, efficiency and effectiveness

-How the body uses information about its costs and performance to improve the way it manages and delivers its services

-The Trust Board and its Committees (including the ARAC) receives in advance of their meetings detailed papers and reports setting out decisions that are to be taken, along with supporting information and evidence put forward to support any recommendations.
+The Trust received a 'Substantial' opinion from BDO in relation to the design of Divisional Governance Structure internal audit where they concluded that the Trust had a 'sound governance structure, designed and embedded at the Divisional Level'.
+Improving economy, efficiency and effectiveness How the body uses information about its costs and performance to improve the way it manages and delivers its services The Trust Board and its Committees (including the ARAC) receives in advance of their meetings detailed papers and reports setting out decisions that are to be taken, along with supporting information and evidence put forward to support any recommendations.
 The lead executive presents the paper and invites comment and challenge from other executive and non-executive Board or Committee members.
 Every member has the opportunity to challenge the recommendation or seek further information.